VVrbanic/king_ict_projekt/README.md

 ## Spring Initializr Setup

-1. **Download Spring Boot using Maven:**
+1. **Download Spring Boot:**
-    - Visit [Spring Initializr](https://start.spring.io/) and select Maven as the build tool.
+    - Visit [Spring Initializr](https://start.spring.io/) and select Maven as the build tool
     - All the dependencies are included in pom.xml

 2. **Opening Project in IntelliJ IDEA:**
-    - Open IntelliJ IDEA and wait for the project to fully load (this may take a few minutes).
+    - Open IntelliJ IDEA and wait for the project to fully load (this may take a few minutes)

 ---